UNITED STATES

 private letter ruling in connection with the sale of the interest in our synthetic fuel business

-or reject any of the tax credits produced; any of which could cause actual results to differ
+of the tax credits produced; any of which could cause actual results to differ

 materially from those expressed in or implied by the following.
 You can find more detailed

-information about these and other risks and uncertainties in our periodic filings with the
+information about these and other risks and

 SEC.
 These statements are made as of November 11, 2003, and we undertake no obligation